-Winter is here, which means flying time becomes limited!
+Fall is almost here, which means daylight ends earlier, and flying time becomes limited!
 This gives me the time I need to continue developing features for the site.
 If you may have noticed, there are now a new menu item up top – Wind.

 If you take a look at the URL for the new wind app, you will see it is – https://wind.ppgzone.com.
 This makes it super easy to remember, and you can access it easily on memory alone!
 The data source comes from NOAA’s RAP model.
 This model is used by a few other popular wind sites, and if you compare results they will be identical.